TrinityCore/tc-wiki/install/Client-Setup.md

 ## Master
 1. Change Config.wtf: **SET portal** "IP address used in realmlist table"
 - The IP in the Config.wtf file should be exactly the same as the IP address you entered in the - realmlist table above.
 (Example: **SET portal "127.0.0.1"**)
-> Note: you will need a custom client launcher to connect to master branch server, i.e. https://arctium.io/wow
+> Note: you will need a custom client launcher to connect to master, wotlk_classic, cata_classic branches servers, i.e. https://arctium.io/wow

 > Supported Version
 Check https://github.com/TrinityCore/TrinityCore to find the exact client version supported by master branch.